dimispapa/easy-grocery-tracker/README.md

 - **CSS** was utilised mainly for styling, design, layout and limited interactivity.
 - **JavaScript** was utilised for:
   - Targetting HTML elements
-  - DOM manipulation by UI interaction
+  - DOM manipulation by UI interaction from the user
-  - CSS flexible styling of HTML elements
+  - CSS flexible styling of HTML elements based on user interaction
   - Communication with the database for:
     - retrieving data from the DB and populating the DOM
     - authenticating and handling user access
     - processing data from the DOM and storing on the DB
-  - Setting up event listeners and functions
+  - Setting up event listeners and functionality
   - Validating user inputs and error messages
   - Controlling the general flow of the web app
+- **Git** was utilised for version control, using mainly "stage", "commit" and "push" for developed features and "stash" for partly-developed features for future deployment.
+- **Gitpod** was used as a cloud-based workspace to host development.
+- **VS Code Desktop** was utilised as the IDE connected to the Gitpod workspace.
+- **GitHub** was utilised for storing the web app resources in a secure cloud depository along with documentation.
+- **GitHub Pages** was utilised for the live deployment of the website.
+- **Chrome DevTools** was used for CSS styling experimentation, JavaScript debugging/testing and frequent preview of changes before committing.
+- **Figma** was used for designing wireframes.
+- **ChatGPT4** was used for mundane tasks such as generating docstrings for functions and help brainstorm solutions.
+- **Convertio.co** was utilised to convert jpeg/png images to webp format.
+- **FontAwesome** kit was used for icons.
+- **Firebase** BaaS was utilised, specificaly the "Realtime Database" and "Authentication" service products.

 ## Testing